Battle of Fort Donelson: Military situation

+After deciding that Fort Donelson was untenable on February 7, 1862, Johnston received intelligence from Buckner the next day reporting that Grant's army only numbered 12,000 men.
+In the next few days, Johnston received information from several officers describing the "considerable damage suffered by the Union ironclads during the battle of Fort Henry."
+These two pieces of information gave Johnston confidence that Fort Donelson could be defended.
+On February 12, Maj.
+Gen Braxton Bragg informed a subordinate that "General A.S.
+Johnston, from whom I heard yesterday, feels confident of holding Fort Donelson and driving the enemy from the Tennessee soon."
+Johnston ordered Floyd to concentrate his troops at Fort Donelson, confident that the 16,000 Confederate troops could defeat Grant's army and that Fort Donelson's batteries could repel the gunboats.

 Opposing forces

 Union

 Grant's Union Army of the Tennessee of the District of Cairo consisted of three divisions, commanded by Brig.
 Gens.
 McClernand, C.F.
 Smith, and Lew Wallace.
 (At the start of the attack on Fort Donelson, Wallace was a brigade commander in reserve at Fort Henry, but was summoned on February 14 and charged with assembling a new division that included reinforcements arriving by steamship, including Charles Cruft's brigade on loan from Buell.)
 Two regiments of cavalry and eight batteries of artillery supported the infantry divisions.
 Altogether, the Union forces numbered nearly 25,000 men, although at the start of the battle, only 15,000 were available.

 The Western Gunboat Flotilla under Flag Officer Andrew H. Foote consisted of four ironclad gunboats (flagship USS St. Louis, USS Carondelet, USS Louisville, and USS Pittsburg) and three timberclad (wooden) gunboats (USS Conestoga, USS Tyler, and USS Lexington).
 USS Essex and USS Cincinnati had been damaged at Fort Henry and were being repaired.